About Dexter Southfield

 Dexter Southfield helps boys and girls develop their individual talents and build an ethical foundation for life.
 Students learn to lead with confidence, serve with compassion, and live by the motto, "Our Best Today, Better Tomorrow."

 Our 36-acre campus combines modern on-campus facilities with close proximity to Boston.
 The Kraft Fieldhouse and Arena, opened in 2017, is a best-in-class athletic facility where our students learn, play, and compete together.
 The Clay Center for Science and Technology is home to our research-grade observatory and learning center and provides ready access to experimentation, exploration, and research.
-In the fall of 2020, Dexter Southfield will complete the Building a Better Tomorrow initiative, adding 23,000 square feet of academic space to the School.
+In the fall of 2020, Dexter Southfield completed the Building a Better Tomorrow initiative, adding 23,000 square feet of academic space to the School.

 Dexter Southfield facilities are available for use by our families, faculty, staff, and external groups.
 Facilities include but are not limited to: athletics fields, gymnasiums, an ice rink, indoor tennis courts, indoor swimming pool, conferences and meeting facilities, outdoor spaces, and certain areas of the Clay Center.
 Dexter Southfield provides in-house catering to meet all the needs of groups.